taichi-dev/taichi/misc/README.md

 # FAQ

- - Q: Do you have a FAQ about Taichi available?

-   A: Here it is :-)

   - Q: Can a user iterate over irregular topology instead of grids, such as tetrahedra meshes, line segment vertices?

     A: These structures have to be represented using 1D arrays in Taichi.
 You can still iterate over it using `for i in x` or `for i in range(n)`.